PKBeam/Edda/using-edda.md

 It may be helpful to adjust the *Song Volume* and *Note Volume* in the right sidebar to help you hear notes properly.

 To slow down or speed up the song, adjust the *Song Speed* slider in the right sidebar.

+### Spectrogram

+Spectrogram is a useful tool that visualizes the frequencies present in the audio.
+Drum beats will generally cause a characteristic "peak" to be visible on a spectrogram, so you can use it as a guide for the timing of your notes.

+There is a small bar between Spectrogram and Editing Grid that can be clicked and dragged to resize it if you need to get a closer look.

+Spectrogram can be enabled/disabled in the settings.
+Further options for configuring it are explained on [Spectrogram advanced settings](advanced-topics#spectrogram-advanced-settings) page.

+### Map Stats

+During the mapping process, you'll be able to see some useful stats in the left sidebar: number of notes of different types, what percentage of notes are in each column, and how many notes per second players will have to hit.

+If you configure the difficulty predictor in the settings, you'll also see an estimation of the map difficulty.

 ### Exporting your map